ThermalSoaring/Basic-Neural-Q-learning/Using PyBrain for Machine Learning.md

 The first line makes the agent learn based on the experiences it just went through (states, actions, and rewards).
 The second line (I believe) deletes the information about the experience it just went through, preparing it for the next round of interactions with the environment.

 ## Agent:
 The agent is the thing that interacts with the environment, and that you want to learn how to interact with the environment in a way that maximizes reward.
-For example, for our thermal soaring project the UAV was our agent.
+For example, in our thermal soaring project the UAV was our agent.
 The agent selects actions (ex. start orbiting), and receives rewards and observations (how good was what I did, and where am I now).
 The agent also learns from its experience, using something like Q learning to update its estimates of how good different actions are in different states.

 ## Environment:
 The environment keeps track of the physics of the system.
 It keeps track of the state of the agent, and can update it in response to the actions of the agent.
-For example, our environment stored the height and position of the UAV, and could update the height of the UAV based on thermal strength at the current position of the UAV.
+For example, our environment stores the height and position of the UAV, and can update the height of the UAV based on thermal strength at the current position of the UAV.

 ## Task:
 The task acts as a barrier between the agent and the environment.
 It can choose what information is provided to the learning agent by the environment, and it can choose how to filter or modify actions provided by the learning agent before it provides those to the environment.